ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 existing_grant (string)
 : Identifies a previously-existing grant that the RC is extending with this request. {{request-existing}}

-claims (object)
-: Identifies the identity claims to be returned as part of an OpenID Connect claims request. {{request-oidc-claims}}

 Additional members of this request object can be defined by extensions to this protocol as described in {{request-extending}}